Telephone and Data Systems, Inc. research snapshot

 $32 to $42

-More likely if broadband growth is modest, tower income is steady but not accelerating, the company generates moderate free cash flow, and the stock trades in line with small-cap telecom and infrastructure peers.
+More likely if broadband growth is modest, tower income is steady but not accelerating, the company generates moderate free cash flow, and the stock trades in line with small-cap telecom and infrastructure peers without a major earnings surprise on August 7.

 Bearish case